 Salt preservation includes dry salting or brine curing.
 The origin of salt as a preservative can be traced to Ancient Egyptians who used salt to preserve food along with the mummy in burial rituals.
 The preservation of food became easier as mining of salt deposits from the sea, evaporating seawater, and brine from salt springs made salt available in vast amounts.

 Honey and sugar were also powerful preservatives.
 Fruits kept in honey were commonplace in ancient Greece.
 Romans used quince and honey to preserve the texture of food.
 Pickled foods came to the west from the Orient.
 In northern climates, where there is no sunlight to dry fruits adequately, preserves were made heating fruit with sugar.

 Food preservation was not just a part of survival, but also a celebration of religious and social purpose.
-In certain ceremonial rites, preservation of food using smoking or fire drying were symbolic.
+In certain ceremonial rites, preservation of food using smoking or fire drying was symbolic.
 During the 20th century, science changed the way food was preserved.
 Food preservation is as old as the history of mankind.

 From prehistoric times to scholars of first century AD, food preservation has been recorded in every culture.
-In ancient Egypt, drying of grains and storage in silos is the earliest written instance of food preservation.
-While fermentation, pickling, salting and smoking along with drying were ancient methods of food preservation, freezing, irradiation and dehydration are the more modern ones.
+In ancient Egypt, the drying of grains and storage in silos is the earliest written instance of food preservation.
+While fermentation, pickling, salting, and smoking along with drying were ancient methods of food preservation, freezing, irradiation and dehydration are the more modern ones.

 What is remarkable is that drying and smoking food was traced as a practice to cultures in 6000 BC!
 Ancient Mesoamericans used salt to preserve food.
 With the advent of trading, preservation of food became critical.
 The first dehydrator for drying fruits and vegetables was discovered in France in 1795.
-Since then, food preservation has advanced to a point where food can be processed in hours using powerful dehydrator.
+Since then, food preservation has advanced to a point where food can be processed in hours using a powerful dehydrator.
 As mankind has evolved, so have methods of food preservation.